13 High-ROI Dental Marketing Strategies to Thrive in 2022

 - Share your favorite exercise routines and explain the connection between oral and overall health.

 - Answer the top 10-15 questions you hear from patients about a particular dental service.

 When writing blogs, you want to think of terms of “evergreen” where the content you publish stays relevant long past the publication date.

 Check out our blog about the importance of evergreen content (plus 7 more blog topic ideas!)

 4. Start a social campaign

-Now that the whole world is embracing working from home, they’re spending more time on social media.
+Now that practically everyone is working from home, they’re spending more time on social media.

 Get a slice of the pie and post on social.
 But post engaging and valuable content.

 - Fun opinion posts (Would you rather go camping or glamping?
 Pumpkin spice: Yay or nay?).